dhruxy/Vichesta-Cybernauts/README.md

 # Vichesta-Cybernauts

-The GitHub Repository for Vichesta'21 by Team Cybernauts
+The GitHub Repository of Team Cybernauts for Vichesta'21, a ROS event by IIT Dhanbad, where we bagged third position

 ## Run the simulation